 Based on a 20/25 year system an expected price bracket is between £45 and £65 per SQM.
-This also depends on if anti-slip is required or specific colour finishes are required.
+This also depends if the balcony surface must be slip resistant or specific colour finishes are required.
+An example of where anti-slip would be required is on large commercial flat roof balcony areas .
 At Alphateq Waterproofing we ensure every product is high quality and competitively priced.
 All our systems are fast to install, thus causing minimum disruption to other areas in the proximity to the installation.
 These systems also do not produce a strong odour and therefore impacts less than PMMA for example.

 By far the easiest, fastest, most successful and therefore cost-effective waterproofing to put onto balconies and walkways is a waterproofing liquid.
 It provides a seam free, damage resistant solution and ensures that a vital part of the building, entry and access can function correctly without issues like water ingress impacting on the residents who live there.

 If you would like to get in touch about the right waterproofing product for your balcony please use our contact form or call 01277 503 110.
 One of our waterproofing experts will be delighted to assist you.